Show All Answers

 Generally, the activities, classes and programs offered include:

-Generally, the Senior Centers schedule food shopping trips for the seniors 2 to 3 times a month.
-To schedule transportation to a medical appointment, call a week in advance to schedule with Marilyn Rosen in Human Services at (631) 422-7618.
+Generally, the Senior Centers schedule food shopping trips for the seniors two to three times a month.
+To schedule transportation to a medical appointment, call five days in advance to schedule Senior Transportation at (631) 422-7618.
 This service is free and subject to availability.

 As a Nutrition Center, this center provides nutritional lunches for all seniors, including those at other Town senior centers, with a minimum of 100 lunches served daily.
 The average attendance is 60-80 seniors per day.